pltrinh1122/mcu/VIBE_CODING.md

 #### **Actions Requiring Operator Decision:**

-- **Tool Unavailability**: When validation tools are missing, provide recommendations and hand decision to Operator
+- **Tool Unavailability**: When validation tools are missing, provide recommendations and ask Operator to confirm next action
-- **Conflicting Instructions**: When global and component-specific requirements conflict, ask Operator to resolve
+- **Conflicting Instructions**: When global and component-specific requirements conflict, list all conflicts and ask Operator to prioritize
 - **Explicit Validation Failures**: When validation fails during explicit testing, provide analysis and ask Operator for guidance
-- **Commit Message Approval**: Allow Operator to override or approve commit messages
+- **Commit Message Approval**: Ask Operator to provide exact message when override is needed
-- **Temporary File Cleanup**: Prompt Operator for approval before cleaning up completed PLAN and STATUS files
+- **Temporary File Cleanup**: Proactively suggest cleanup when work is complete and ask Operator for confirmation

 ### **Operator Responsibilities Details**